 3. Consider tiered pricing

-A tiered pricing approach helps to diversify your options while catering to a broader audience.
 For example, you might have thousands of loyal followers, but only a handful of them are in a position to pay more than $25 for a digital product.

-Keep in mind that when presented with different prices, customers usually lean towards the mid-range option.
+When presented with different prices, customers usually lean towards the mid-range option.
 This is because each tier offers distinct value; the lowest might seem less valuable, while the highest could be a bit too pricey.

-Providing tiered pricing allows you to show your customers that you understand there’s no one-size-fits-all option when it comes to pricing, and you’re committed to meeting them where they’re at.
+Providing tiered pricing allows you to show your customers that you understand there’s no one-size-fits-all option when it comes to pricing, and that you’re committed to meeting them where they’re at.

 Create a low-priced product

 Low-priced products are the perfect starting point for getting your cash flowing.
-If you’ve already offered your audience a lead magnet, follow up that offer with something of more value at a low price.
-We’re talking about valuable mini-courses, tutorials, or guides that are simple to make.
-Anything that will inspire your audience and keep them hooked!
+If you’ve already offered your audience a lead magnet, follow up your offer with something of more value at a low price.

 Create a higher-priced product

-It may seem cliched, but when it comes to offering higher-priced products, slow and steady wins the race.
 Now that you’ve already offered some lead magnets and/or low-priced products to gain your audience’s trust, you’re ready to graduate to higher-priced products like a more robust mini-course or a fully-fledged online course.

 4. Consider a subscription pricing model